Andrew-Casey/Zillow_project/README.md

 # Zillow_project

 <!-- #region -->
-Zillow - individual project

 # Objectives:

-This project aims to explore the Zillow database and determine predictive factors relating to house tax value.
-The database contains quite a bit of data collected on houses in the LA, Ventura and Orange County area.
+- This project aims to explore the Zillow database and determine predictive factors relating to house tax value.
+The database contains an extensive collection of data on houses in the LA, Ventura and Orange County area.

 # Project Goal:

 - Discover drivers of Tax_Value
-- Use drivers to develop a machine learning model to predict whether future tax value for homes in the area studied.
+- Use drivers to develop a machine learning model to predict future tax value for homes in the area of study.
 - Predicting house values could be used to understand where to make changes in business practices.
 Ultimately, increasing homes sold... and thus, more revenue.

 # Initial questions:

-I am curious to see how square feet, location, number of bedrooms and bathrooms affects tax value at telco churn.
+- I am curious to see how square feet, location, number of bedrooms and bathrooms affect tax value.

 # The Plan:

-Aquire data from codeup.com
+- Aquire data from codeup.com

-Prepare data
+- Prepare data

-Create encoded columns from existing data
+- Create encoded columns from existing data

-Explore data in search of drivers of churn
+- Explore data in search of drivers of tax value

-Answer the following initial questions:
+- Answer the following initial questions:
     - How does Sqft affect Tax_Value?
     - How does Bedrooms affect Tax_Value?
     - How does Bathrooms affect Tax_Value?
     - How does Lot_Size affect Tax_Value?
     - How does Year_Built affect Tax_Value?
     - How does having a Pool affect Tax_Value?
     - Does location affect Tax_Value?
 Which location is the most expensive?
 The cheapest?

-Develop a Model to predict house value:
+- Develop a Model to predict house value:
     - Use drivers identified in explore to build predictive models
     - Evaluate models on train and validate data
     - Select the best model based on lowest RMSE and highest R^2 values
     - Evaluate the best model on test data
 - Draw conclusions

 # Steps to Reproduce:

 - Clone this repo.
-- Acquire the data from codeup.com
+- Acquire the data from codeup.com using an env.py file with requisite credentials.
 - Put the data in the file containing the cloned repo.
 - Run notebook.

 ### Additional Requirements:

 - to have an env.py file with applicable username and password for the codeup.com database
-- download the pro_acquire, pro_prep, pro_model, and knear .py files as well
+- download the acquire, evaluate, explore, prepare, and wrangle .py files

 - import the following:
     - import pandas as pd